gaialive/TR123e/README.md

 ---

-**TR-123e** is more than a synthesiser—it's an exploration of technology, cognition, and creative expression, positioned at the intersection of digital precision and analogue warmth.
+**TR-123e** is an exploration of technology, cognition, and creative expression, positioned at the intersection of digital precision and analogue grit.